What is ISF?

 What will happen if I don’t file ISF?

-Failure to comply with the CBP’s ISF regulations results in high monetary penalties, increased inspections, and ultimately a delayed cargo.
+Failure to comply with the CBP’s ISF regulations results in high monetary penalties, increased inspections, and ultimately a delayed shipment.

 If your ISF filing is incorrect or incomplete, CBP may refuse to grant a permit to unlade or to take the merchandise.
-If such cargo is unladen without the permission of CBP, the cargo automatically becomes subject to seizure.
+If such cargo is unladen without the permission of CBP, the cargo will be subjected to seizure.
 In such a case, a “Do Not Load” order is applied to this cargo.

 How much do ISF penalties cost?